smbillah/A11y/_pages/join_us.md

 permalink: /join_us/
 ---

-## Open Ph.D. / Postdoc Positions
+## Open Ph.D.
+Positions
-We are looking for  Ph.D. students and Postdoc.
+We are looking for  Ph.D. students.

 <div style="text-align: justify">
-Our goal is to endow assistive technologies with the capacity to substitute, recover, empower, or augment human's physical, sensorial or cognitive capabilities.
-Towards that, candidates will work on cutting-edge technologies, such as personalized 3D fabrication, smart textile, augmented reality, human-AI interaction, invisible UI, and IoT.
+Our goal is to endow assistive technologies with the capacity to substitute, recover, empower, or augment human's physical, sensorial, or cognitive capabilities.
+Towards that, candidates will work on cutting-edge technologies, including but not limited to smart input/output techniques, personalized 3D fabrication, smart textile, augmented reality, human-AI interaction, invisible UI, and IoT.

-The ideal candidate should have a strong technical background, as well as experience with coursework/research in one or more of the following areas: HCI, AI, Accessibility, and Systems.
-Prior experience working with *human subjects* is not required but will be considered a plus.
+The ideal candidate should have a strong technical background in CS/EE, as well as experience with coursework/research in one or more of the following areas: HCI, AI, Accessibility, and Systems.
+Prior experience working with human subjects is not required but will be considered a plus.
 Ph.D. students will have the opportunity to generate their own research agenda.
-Preference will be given to students who already have a masters degree from the USA.
+Preference will be given to students who already have a master's degree from the USA.

 If you are interested, please email me at *skb5969+phd@psu.edu*.
-State briefly why you are interested, and attach a CV. **Important**: please insert _"PhD/Postdoc Position"_ in the subject line.
+State briefly why you are interested, and attach a CV. **Important**: please insert _"PhD Position"_ in the subject line.
 </div>

 --------------